defensem3ch/aquellexws/src/content/goodies/tutorial/game-boy-comparison.md

 LSDJ 4.9.5 was used for all SNDTEST.lsdsng recordings (unless specified otherwise, which use SNDTEST.lsdsng compiled into .gb) since the project file uses the old logarithmic pitch bend table.
 Later versions of LSDJ can have positive impacts (e.g. 5.0.0: you can get away with an extra V command on the DMG | 5.1.9 makes P/L commands less CPU-intensive), but will also consequently require workarounds to get pre-5.0.3 quirks to run correctly on higher versions.

 You will hear the following in SNDTEST.lsdsng (starting at 110BPM groove 3/3): 6 bars of intro, 2 bars of the infamous 'clicking' side-effect when using volume/pan commands, 19 bars of a full track, then an isolation of a granular synthesis technique.
 Tempo is then set to T01 (40BPM for DMGs unless using the compiled .gb, 80BPM for GBCs) along with various waveforms (pulses, sine, saw, kits, sine kick, square kick, periodic noise), then at least 0.1 to 2 seconds of LSDJ (or the compiled .gb) running idle.

+The second track I've chosen for comparison is Stello Doussis' Happy Hippo theme.
+It does not make use of any PCM, but its composition & sequencing techniques are very similar to what one can accomplish on a Commodore 64, making it suitable as a control track for what one can expect to exploit out of a Game Boy without using PCM.

 ### PORTABLE